1945–46 Baltimore Bullets season: Roster

+Due to information on American Basketball League players being generally hard to find, there are bound to be more gaps and/or inaccuracies found in certain areas on the team's roster spots than usual.

-Their official roster for the championship winning 1946 ABL Playoffs would involve Ace Abbott (born Ace Goldsmith), Jake Ahearn, Hook Anderson, Al Benson, Mike Bloom, Moe Dubilier, Johnny Norlander, Jackie Peters, and Stanley Stutz.
+Their official roster for the championship winning 1946 ABL Playoffs would involve Ace Abbott (born Ace Goldsmith), Jake Ahearn, Hook Anderson, Al Benson, Mike Bloom, Moe Dubilier, Johnny Norlander, Jackie Peters, and Stanley Stutz (playing under his birth name of Stanley Modzelewski).
 Then, in the 1946 World Professional Basketball Tournament, three players that previously weren't on the regular roster before that point in time in Charlie Hoefer, Sidney Hertzberg, and Irv Rothenberg (all three of whom would later end up playing for the league that would later become the NBA) would end up playing for the Bullets' roster during that particular World Professional Basketball Tournament (replacing Ace Abbott, Al Benson, and Johnny Norlander only for that event), with Hertzberg's inclusion being especially notable since he was previously playing with their semifinal opponents in the New York Gothams before the WPBT even began for the 1946 year.